Miro0o/Docs-Notes/Information Science & Computer Science and Engineering/Academics 🎓 (In CS)/🗒️ My Academic Projects Workspace/📌 LLM & Software Engineering and Security/LLM & Software Engineering and Security.md

 ## Shared 2024–Present Literature Snapshot

 The [shared literature corpus](Literature-Corpus/README.md) freezes formal-venue coverage at **2026-07-31**.
-It contains an exhaustive 2024–present formal bibliography for the defined 22-venue ledger, a screened formal bibliography, a separately labeled frontier-preprint bibliography, and reproducible screening and dossier-assignment tables.
+It contains every normalized record returned by the declared sources for the available cells in the defined 22-venue ledger, a screened formal bibliography, a separately labeled frontier-preprint bibliography, and reproducible screening and dossier-assignment tables.
+Pending programs and incomplete independent count reconciliation prevent an unconditional exhaustiveness claim.

 - [Coverage counts](Literature-Corpus/coverage-counts.md) summarize every venue-year and mark unavailable 2026 programs as pending rather than zero.
 - [Venue-year manifest](Literature-Corpus/venue-year-manifest.csv) records sources, status, expected and collected counts, discrepancies, retrieval dates, and unresolved metadata.